keithruezyl1/safeR/docs/prd.md

 * A real, working escrow engine.
 * Real DB-backed balances and escrow.
-* Real Solana devnet memo logging with signatures.
+* Real Solana devnet memo logging with full transaction metadata (hash, tx ID, signature).
 * Clear, stable REST APIs.
 * A simple but functional single-page UI for demonstration.
+* Account funding capability for testing/demo purposes.
+* Event log management (view and clear).

 It is designed so that future work can: